Hye Sun Yun

 My name is Hye Sun Yun (윀혜선 in Korean).

 I am a Computer Science PhD candidate at Northeastern University in the Khoury College of Computer Sciences.
 I work on Human-Computer Interactions (HCI) and Natural Language Processing (NLP), mainly on applications in health.
 I am co-advised by Timothy Bickmore and Byron Wallace.
 I am interested in human-centered AI and applying HCI and NLP research methods to meet the needs, interests, preferences, and requirements of end users.
+Specifically, my focus is on designing and evaluating language technologies to improve access to medical research information.
 I love collaborating with diverse domain experts in multi/interdisciplinary projects tackling real-world problems.

 Before starting my PhD in fall of 2020, I worked as a full-stack software engineer/manager for three years at Wayfair.
 I earned my bachelor’s in Computer Science and Africana Studies at Wellesley College.